 Read more: Fujifilm X100V review

-This is the predecessor of the Fujifilm X100V, but it’s still easy to fall for the X100F thanks to its sexy retro styling, abundance of manual controls and stellar build quality.
+This is the predecessor of the Fujifilm X100V (above) and is now getting hard to find, but it’s still easy to fall for the X100F thanks to its sexy retro styling, abundance of manual controls and stellar build quality.
 Then there’s the superb hybrid viewfinder that can be switched between an optical finder and a 2,360k-dot EVF, giving you the best of both worlds.

 Fujifilm’s 24.3MP APS-C X-trans III sensor puts in a good performance, producing impressively clean ISO 6400 shots while maintaining similar detail levels to the other APS-C cameras on test.
 Fujifilm’s dynamic range expansion modes are effective too, especially for retaining delicate highlight detail.